muggy8/sword-legend/birth and rebirth/stillness.md

 I would fall asleep before this happened on some days and on other days, I would be awake for long enough to see this happen.

-What happens now feels like a scramble to transform the room.
+What happened now felt like a scramble to transform the room.

 The table I was on was moved to the side and everything on the table was moved away.

-Maria would often wash me in the liquid filled hole before placing me into the fire again for a while.
+Maria would often submerse me in the shallow, liquid-filled hole before placing me into the fire again for a while.

 While I waited in the fire, the rest of the room's transformation continued.

 A soft looking sheet was placed onto the floor and covered a large portion of the room.

-The other smaller fires on sticks were put out causing the amount of light in this room to decrease significantly.
+The other smaller fires on sticks were put out causing the brightness of the room to drop significantly.

 Before long, Maria pulled me out of the fire pit and hung me onto the roof with the other containers.